mindspore-lab/mindone/examples/opensora_hpcai/README.md

 # Sample 64x512x512 videos
 python scripts/inference.py --config configs/opensora/inference/stdit_512x512x64.yaml --ckpt_path /path/to/your/opensora-v1.ckpt --prompt_path /path/to/prompt.txt
 ```
+> For parallel inference, please use `mpirun` or `msrun`, and append `--use_parallel=True` to the inference script referring to `scripts/run/run_infer_t2v_parallel.sh`

-We also provide a three-stage sampling script `run_sample_3stages.sh` to reduce memory limitation, which decomposes the whole pipeline into text embedding, text-to-video latent sampling, and vae decoding.
+We also provide a three-stage sampling script `run_sole_3stages.sh` to reduce memory limitation, which decomposes the whole pipeline into text embedding, text-to-video latent sampling, and vae decoding.

 For more usage on the inference script, please run `python scripts/inference.py -h`